open-infrastructure-labs/operate-first-workloads/README.md

 There is also work done to manage the infrastructure that can be found in the Open Infrastructure Labs project https://github.com/open-infrastructure-labs

 To see what’s happening right now, chat is done on google chat in a room called “Operate First Ops”.
-You may need a specific invite to it, if so let one of the folks here know (Bill or Lars)
+You may need a specific invite to it, if so let one of the folks here know

 There is an associated mailing list hosted by the MOC: Operate-first-users https://chat.google.com/room/AAAAAYpDdc8 Open Infrastructure Labs also has a mailing list: Openinfralabs http://lists.opendev.org/cgi-bin/mailman/listinfo/openinfralabs